malmostad/wag/pages/getting_started.md

 jQuery version 1.10.x is included in the global assets.
 Other third party JavaScript components can be seen in the [vendor directory](https://github.com/malmostad/intranet-assets/tree/master/vendor/assets/).
 The jQuery UI file includes the autocomplete component documented in the Forms section but not any of the other jQuery UI components and not a jQuery UI theme.

+The global assets includes a full version of the icon web font [Font Awesome](http://fontawesome.io/).
+Check the [vendor directory](https://github.com/malmostad/intranet-assets/tree/master/vendor/assets/stylesheets) in the assets source code to see which version is included.

 ## CSS Units
 As noted in several sections, you should use relative units in your CSS code.
 Use `em` and `%`.
 The exceptions are thin borders where you can use `1px` and font size in forms (see the section on Typography).